-The Diversity, Equity & Inclusion Center (DEIC) peer mentor is a student staff member who provides leadership for SPSCC students associated with the DEIC learning community.
-The peer mentor's primary role is focused on student retention by providing the leadership, guidance, and mentorship necessary to effectively support mentees' quarter-to-quarter retention.
+The Diversity and Equity & Inclusion Center (DEIC) peer mentor is a student staff member who provides support and leadership for SPSCC students associated with the DEIC.
+The IGNITE peer mentor's primary role is one that focuses on student success by providing the engagement, leadership, guidance, and mentorship necessary to support mentees towards their academic success.
+Mentors utilize existing SPSCC resources to empower mentees to take control of their educational experience and ultimately achieve their academic goals.
 DEIC peer mentorship is a Fall–Spring quarter program.

 - Second year (minimum 45 credit hours completed) students are preferred, but other qualified applicants will be considered